LubinKerhuel/hugo/content/post/pitot-build/index.md

 ## Principle

 A Pitot-Darcy tube is an air speed sensor commonly used in aviation.
-It consist of a tube pointing in the forward direction.
-When the sensor move forward a stop pressure is created at its top.
+It consists of a tube pointing in the forward direction.
+When the sensor moves forward a stop pressure is created at its top.
 A differential pressure is measured between the top of the tube and the ambient pressure.
 One variant named from its inventor Prandtl tube has static air ports directly on the side of the tube.

 The pressure measured is linear to the square of the air speed : $P_t = P_s + \frac{1}{2}\rho v^2$ where $P_t$ and $P_s$ are the pressure in Pa, $\rho$ is the fluid density constant typically in $[1.14 \ 1.34]$ depending on temperature & altitude, and $v$ the speed in $m.s^{-1}$.
 The differential pressure measured is $P_d = P_t-P_s$.

 ## Prandtl tube

 Prandtl tube is build placing an inner tube within an outer tube.
-Both tube are centered on their top which are aligned and the space between the tubes is hermetically filled in with a hard enough glue like epoxy.
+Both tubes are centered on their top which are aligned and the space between the tubes is hermetically filled in with a hard-enough glue like epoxy.
 The side of the outer tube is drilled to sense the static pressure.
 At the bottom of the tube, the inner tube which is longer act as a connector for the dynamic pressure sensor and a tiny tube is added next to create another connector providing access to the static pressure which lies between the two tube.

 The static pressure holes should be placed at a minimum distance from the top due to airflow perturbations.
 A distance 4 times the diameter of the outer tube is retains here.

 Any tube can be used.
-First test were done with brass tube.
-Inner tube were 1mm inside, 2mm outside.
+First test was done with brass tube.
+Inner tube is 1mm inside, 2mm outside.
 Outer tube was 3mm inside, 4mm outside.
 A lighter Prandtl tube was made using one inner brass tube (1mm/2mm) with a carbon outer tube (3mm/5mm).

 {{< figure
 src="/img/pitot-darcy-prandtl-build-brasstubes.jpg"